-Urban spaces are in constant flux, how do citizens interact with these spaces?
+All urban landscapes are in constant flux, the buildings tend to change more slowly, the ‘public’ spaces between them rather faster.
+How do citizens interact with these spaces and the changes?
 Who is changing and shaping the spaces?
 Why?
 How?
-These reflections, fundamentally, aim to reflect on how architecture can keep up with concurrent and entangled societal change and evolving global norms.
+These questions, fundamentally, aim to reflect on how the development of the urban environment can keep up with concurrent and entangled societal change and evolving global norms.